-Today is Cyber Monday, and while it came late this year, that doesn’t mean your Q4 sales are over.
+Yesterday was Cyber Monday, and while it came late this year (along with a whole lot of other baggage) that doesn’t mean your Q4 sales are over.
 There’s still plenty of holidays that you can use to market to your customers, both widely recognized and those that are less official.
 The key to making the most of these holidays now (and throughout) the year is authenticity and a little bit of fun.
-Let’s check out a few of the dates left in December to close out 2019 and set yourself up for 2020 success.
+Let’s check out a few of the holidays left in December to close out 2020 and set yourself up for 2021 success.

 Giving Tuesday is traditionally the day following Cyber Monday and is a day dedicated to giving back during the holiday season.
 If your company has established philanthropic efforts, such as Patagonia with environmental conservation, this is a great chance to share those efforts with your customers and highlight their involvement in making them possible.